biarkr/dsa_problem/README.md

 # dsa_problem_practice
-data structure and algorithm problem practice
+# data structure and algorithm problem practice

+# the number 1000 represents problem from leetcode.